 Okay, on to a real question.
 What is your favorite part about waffles?

 If you are like me, your first answer is: THE TOPPINGS!
 That is also my answer to pancakes and french toast.
-Why would you not want to eat a food that you can smoother in butter, maple syrup and fruit?
+Why would you not want to eat a food that you can smothered in peanut butter, maple syrup and fruit?
 It’s a dream combination.
 With a side of scrambled eggs.
 Because if you know me at all, I don’t eat breakfast without also eating eggs.
 Which is why I would prefer to eat waffles for lunch.
-Maybe because I’m crazy, maybe because I’m pregnant.
+Maybe because I’m crazy, maybe because I have a bit of a sweet tooth.
 I’m not gonna dig too deep into this one.

 While not all waffle recipes are the healthiest foods you can eat, there are certainly exceptions.
 Like these whole wheat applesauce waffles.
 Or today’s featured recipe, spinach protein waffles!

 This batter couldn’t be easier to put together.
-All you gotta do is blend up spinach, oats, Greek yogurt, and egg and some stevia and you have yourself a real treat.
+All you gotta do is blend up spinach, oats, non-dairy or Greek yogurt, an egg and some stevia and you have yourself a real treat.
 Plus, you can’t really ever complain about a recipe that hides veggies!

 Time to grab a fork and dive in!